infanf/animagic/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner using Vitest in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+You can also run `npm run test:ui` for a visual test interface or `npm run test:run` for a single test run.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder using Vite.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm run preview`

+Serves the production build locally for testing before deployment.

 ### `npm run format`